WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 <br>

 ### Tips to get you started
-- read the text!
+- Make sure you carefully read the text in this manual and on the command line!
 It contain lots of hints that should help you to answer some of the questions
-- light blue boxes contain instructions for running commands
+- Light blue boxes contain instructions for running commands
      - lines that start with a hash, ie *"#"* are a comment line - do not type these out.
      - lines that start with the following symbols should be typed out.
 Different programming languages have different symbols,
           - '\$' : this is a shell prompt